-June 16, 2022 – As Hopper continued walking north on Park Avenue, he was reminded of the stories his father, the noted painter, told him about art and the art world.
+June 16, 2022 – As Hopper continued walking north on Park Avenue, he was reminded of the stories his father told him about art and the art world.

 “You can always tell that you are in a neighborhood filled with high rates of unreported crime by how many private art galleries are located there,” Hopper’s father told him.
 “There are more art galleries in New York than any other city, and more art galleries on the Upper East Side than any other neighborhood in the world.”

 Noting that the clothing of artists was typically splattered with paint, Hopper’s father called this phenomenon “stained-collar crime,” after the ways art dealers tricked individual collectors and the painters they purportedly represented.
 “It’s more like prostitution,” he explained.
 “Someone gets fucked, money is exchanged, and no one wants to talk about it afterwards when they realize what actually happened.”